 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-In this article:
+In this article;

-- What is Prolonged Fasting?
+- What Is Prolonged Fasting?

-- 8 Incredible Benefits
+- 11 Incredible Benefits of Prolonged Fasting

-- When You Shouldn't be Fasting
+- When You Shouldn't Be Fasting

-What is Prolonged Fasting?
+What Is Prolonged Fasting?

 When you think of prolonged fasting, your mind may likely jump to people on a hunger strike.
 Yes, fasting is a tool utilized in many ways, and it's a central part of many cultures and religions.
 But, you don't have to think of it that way.
 Fasting is simpler than it sounds.
 Really, it should be a staple of any healthy diet.

 People may want to practice prolonged fasting for weight loss or for many other beneficial reasons which we will dive into in just a moment.
 First, it's important to understand a few things about prolonged fasting.

-If you're on the keto diet or if you keep up with my blog and videos you've probably heard about intermittent fasting.
+If you're on the keto diet or if you keep up with my blog and videos, you've probably heard about intermittent fasting.
 You may even already be including intermittent fasting as part of your diet.
 That's great!

 Intermittent fasting is when you let your body tell you when to eat.
 You eat when you're hungry, and you don't eat when you're not hungry.
-You avoid slight feelings of hunger, and you only eat when you're feeling strong hunger—like if you're feeling hunger pain or weakness.
+You avoid slight feelings of hunger, and you only eat when you're feeling strong hunger—like if you're feeling hunger pains or weakness.

 Let's talk about the hippocampus for a second.
-The hippocampus is a unique horseshoe-like shape.
+The hippocampus has a unique horseshoe-like shape.
 This part of the brain assists with the storage of long-term memories.
 It's also responsible for remembering the location of objects, places, or people.
 You wouldn't be able to remember much if it weren't for your hippocampus.

 Now, the part of the hippocampus that becomes regenerated during prolonged fasting has to do with your memory.
 There is almost like a relay switch in your hippocampus that helps you get access to your file cabinet of memories.
-Regrowing that part of the brain could help support a healthy memory.
+Regrowing that part of the brain can help support a healthy memory.

-2.)
-Increased Mitochondria
+2. Increased Mitochondria

-Known as the powerhouses of the cell, mitochondria are the parts of the cell that turn the proteins, fats, and sugars from what you eat into chemical energy.
+Known as the powerhouses of the cell, the mitochondria are the parts of the cell that turn the proteins, fats, and sugars from what you eat into chemical energy.
 Mitochondria produce about 90% of the chemical energy your cells need to survive—no energy, no life.
 Even though you're not eating, you're still burning fats, and you're going to have incredible amounts of energy.

 Essentially, autophagy is the process of recycling old, damaged proteins, microbes, and damaged mitochondria.
 You recycle these proteins into new proteins to build new tissue.